Pat O'Keeffe: International career: 1907-1910

 Answering O'Keeffe's message in the Sporting Life, fellow Canning Town boxer Steve Smith took on O'Keeffe at the Wonderland Francais, Paris, the match ended in a draw.
 Less than two weeks later at the same venue, he was disqualified for a low blow in the fourth round against Jeff Thorne.

-A signed photo of Pat O'Keeffe, c.
-1908, in Australia.

 Later that year, O'Keeffe toured Australia with Tommy Burns, the World Heavyweight Champion.
 At 5 ft 7 in Burns is the shortest boxer ever to hold the title which he won in 1906.
 He also managed to successfully defend it eleven times against all claimants until he met with Jack Johnson on Boxing Day in 1908.

 While in Australia, O'Keeffe and Burns trained together and used to invite the public to watch these exhibitions of their skills.

 O'Keeffe fought a number of contests in Australia, mostly against heavier opponents, winning two, drawing one and losing three.